AustinAres2007/DeveloperJoe/Instructions.md

 - Image Generation
 - Streaming chat replies

 ## Setup

+* To start, ==make a file in the `dependencies` folder in the root of the source files called `api-tokens.keys`==

+    >api-tokens.key file format:
+    ><discord-api-key>
+    ><openai-api-key>

-* To start, obtain a Discord API Key from [Discord's Developer Website.](https://discord.com/developers/applications) Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
+* ==Obtain a Discord API Key== from [Discord's Developer Website.](https://discord.com/developers/applications) Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
 I would recommend saving it somewhere secure.
-Do *NOT* give it to *ANYONE*.
+Do **NOT** give it to **ANYONE**.
 It will be detected as leaked if transmitted via Discord.
 You can give the Bot any name you like, the bot has been programmed to dynamically reference itself.

-    After you have obtained an API Key, load the file `dependencies/tokens` and paste the key on line 1.
+    After you have obtained an API Key, load the file ==`dependencies/api-tokens.key` and paste the key on line 1.==

-* And collect an OpenAI API Key from [OpenAI's Website](https://platform.openai.com/account) and navigate to the "API keys" tab and register one.
-And warning for beginnners, using this API costs money, and you will *NEED* to add a payment method if you do not have free credits, and depending on the model and how much you use it, it can get expensive.
+* ==Obtain an OpenAI API Key== from [OpenAI's Website](https://platform.openai.com/account) and navigate to the "API keys" tab and register one.
+And warning for beginnners, using this API costs money, and you will **NEED** to add a payment method if you do not have free credits, and depending on the model and how much you use it, it can get expensive.

-    Paste the OpenAI API Key in `dependencies/tokens` on line 2, under the Discord API Key.
+    ==Paste the OpenAI API Key in `dependencies/api-tokens.key` on line 2==, under the Discord API Key.
     Congratulations, the hard part is over.
 The following steps are not essential, but recommended for customisation purposes.

 ## Optional